Rajiv Gandhi International Airport: Solar power plant

 In January 2016, GHIAL commissioned a 5 MW solar power plant near RGIA, which will be used to serve the airport's energy needs.
 It was built over 24 acre at a cost of ₹300 million.
 Over the following two to three years, the capacity of the plant will be raised to 30 MW, allowing RGIA to become fully solar powered.

 Airport hotel

 The Novotel Hyderabad Airport, located 3.5 km from RGIA, was opened in October 2008.
 The hotel includes 305 rooms, two restaurants and a lounge for aircrew.
 It was initially owned by GHIAL before being shifted to subsidiary GMR Hotels and Resorts Ltd. Owing to high losses from low occupancy, GMR began seeking buyers of the hotel in August 2015.

 Kartainment Go Karting Track

 Kartainment is a professional racing and recreational Go- Karting track located in the GMR Rajiv Gandhi Hyderabad International Airport, Shamshabad.
 It is made up of 900 meter professional track and 600 meter recreational Go-Karting track.

-The quality of the track and its maintenance is of extremely high standards and Kartaiment is the preferred choice to host many National Karting Championship events.
+Aero Plaza

+Aero Plaza is located within the main terminal of the airport.
+Spread over two floors, it was inaugurated in 2022.